HALL Surname DNA Project Background

 Please use email address email@example.com when communicating with the Administrators

-The Y-DNA test tells you about your direct male line, which would be your father, his father, and back in time.
+For males, Y-DNA tests tell you about your direct male line, i.e. your father, his father, and back in time.
 If you believe there is a HALL in your direct male line, although you have a different surname, you are also welcome to participate.

 If you are female, please find a direct line male in your family tree to participate in Ydna testing to represent your family.
 Or, if you are seeking to find very close relatives, please take the Family Finder test here or transfer your autosomal data to us if you have tested elsewhere.
 Be aware that autosomal dna results are predicted to have a 99% chance of matching 2nd cousins or closer, 90% for 3rd cousins, 50% for 4th cousins and 10% for 5th cousins on both your maternal and paternal side.
 We also encourage you to take a mitochondrial DNA test which tells you about your mother's mother's mother's genetic line, even though mitochondrial DNA does not mutate to the same extent as the male Ydna.

 The primary scope of the project is based on testing Y-DNA for uncovering your Hall surname genealogy.
 This includes both STR (short tandem repeat) testing and SNP (single nucleotide polymorphism) testing.

 After joining, by ordering a test, please submit your family tree in the form of a gedcom file so your matches can see each others trees.
 If you do not have a gedcom file our administrators can assist you by emailing them at firstname.lastname@example.org